zjgao02/CONFIDE/README.md

-# CODE & CONFIDE
+# Self-Evaluating Diffusion Embeddings Improve Reliability of Biomolecular Structure Predictions

-CODE, a latent-space trajectory–based metric, and CONFIDE, an integrated score that jointly quantify topological and energetic frustrations underlying unreliable AlphaFold3 predictions.
+Here, we introduce CODE (Chain of Diffusion Embedding), a latent-space trajectory–based metric, and CONFIDE, an integrated score that jointly quantify topological and energetic frustrations underlying unreliable AlphaFold3 predictions.
+You can use these tools to detect hallucination in structure prediction, as loss functions to enhance de novo binder design, and also for virtual screening.

 ## Overview
 Inspired by the topological frustration theory in protein folding, we reformulated the diffusion embedding trajectories of the AF3 series structure predictors into CODE, a metric that captures topological frustration overlooked by the conventional confidence metric pLDDT.
 We propose CONFIDE, a unified framework integrating topological frustration and pLDDT-represented energetic frustration to comprehensively characterize the protein folding energy landscape.